open-dynamic-robot-initiative/blmc_drivers/README.md

 Note that the board has to run a program that implements the same CAN protocol.
 At the time of writing this README, this is only the case for dual_motor_torque_ctrl.

-While the library has no direct dependency on SL, the LAB.cmake of sl_cmake_global is included.
-Therefore this package is required.
-(TODO: This should be changed.
-Make the package independent of SL.)

 Documentation